 As I said to him, so I say to you and myself, just get up and get moving.

-It does not matter what exercise you do, but at the minimum start walking and for strength I like to suggest pushups as well.
+It does not matter what exercise you do, but at the least start walking and for strength training,

-I doubt that 3,000 pushups is a realistic number for most of us.
+I doubt that doing 3,000 push-ups is a realistic number for most of us.

 But, why not shoot for a bare minimum.

 Whatever you like, 100 or 1,000, you will definitely feel better!

 Bill Lockley will undertake his challenge from 6:00 am to 9:00 am on Thursday 17 November at the corner of Martin Place and Elizabeth Street in Sydney, Australia.

 “I love pushups and I hate depression, so doing one to fight the other was a natural fit,” Lockley said.

 “All year I’ve been engaged in a running battle against depression.

 I’ve had good days and bad days, but one thing that always seemed to help me keep the black dog at bay was getting regular exercise.